Meet The Team

-He is a committed advocate of self publishing and has self-published several titles as well as contributing topical articles to the Guardian Online.
+Bob is a committed advocate of self publishing and has self-published several titles as well as contributing topical articles to the Guardian Online.

 Bob is also an accomplished illustrator and has painted many science-fiction book covers for authors such as Philip K Dick and Angela Carter.

-Robert Branton (Reference Works)
+Robert Branton (Consultant)

 Russell Wall (Book Design)